Blizzard and flood of 1863: August blizzards

 From 13 to 15 August blizzards and heavy snows swept through inland Otago from the Taieri Plains to the lakes.
 On 14 August about 40 miners were said to have been buried in an avalanche at Separation Creek in the Serpentine Gully.
 The party that went to investigate found them alive, but in want of provisions.
 All areas were isolated as the roads had become impassible and impossible to find.
 Reports began to come in of various people perishing.
 In the vicinity of Black Ball and Drunken Woman's Creek a party of 16 were thought to have perished, but this too later proved inaccurate.
 Another two miners were thought to have perished at the Nevis.

 Confirmed reports of deaths were a man missing between German Jock's Gully and Teviot, Robert Henry from the Pomahaka diggings on 15 August, and another man Alexander Alexander by an avalanche at Pomahaka.
-John Penfold from Old Man Range was confirmed dead from exposure on either 12 or 13 August.
+John Penfold from the Old Man Range was confirmed dead from exposure on either 12 or 13 August.
 William Nicol died on his way from Gorge Ferry to Campbells Diggings.

 There was a further death reported of a man who had been hospitalised suffering from frostbite.
 The remainder of August had reasonably mild weather.
 There was one body discovered in September near Pyramid Rock on the Old Man Range when the snow had begun to melt.
 Two further bodies were found on the Old Man Range in early October, Joseph Thompson who was thought to have died in September and a man called Landregan who was thought to have died in the August blizzards.
 Nicholas Cordts' body was found at the end of October in Potters Gulley and John Stewart's at the beginning of November in Pomahawka Creek.
 Both had died during the August blizzards.
 A skeleton was found in January 1864 near the Timber Gully to Teviot track and the person's cause of death was attributed to being most likely the August blizzard.